 This document introduces the main concepts behind the creation and use of recurring appointments in your scheduling application.
-The XtraScheduler can process end-user appointments based on the daily, weekly, monthly, or yearly recurrence pattern, either with an end condition or without any end date.
-You're also able to create exceptions to these recurring series, and this makes using recurring appointments more useful in real scheduling applications.
+The ASPxScheduler can generate end-user appointments based on the daily, weekly, monthly, or yearly recurrence pattern, either with an end condition or without any end date.
+You’re also able to create exceptions to these recurring series, and this makes the recurring appointments more useful in real scheduling applications.

 Non-Recurring and Recurring Appointments

 All appointments maintained by the Scheduler can either be simple (non-recurring), occurring only once in the specified time interval (represented via Appointment.Start and Appointment.End properties), or recurring, occurring many times in the same time interval.
 Whether an appointment is recurring or not is identified by the Appointment.IsRecurring value.